muhme/joomla-branches-tester/README.md

 On the right you see three blue containers with the databases MySQL, MariaDB and PostgreSQL.
 To be able to check the databases, two further blue containers with phpMyAdmin and pgAdmin are installed.
-As green Docker container Cypress runs headless for testing.
+A green Docker container Cypress to run tests with GUI or headless.
 If you need to inspect a failed test spec, you can run Cypress with the interactive GUI.

+The two red mail containers duplicate all emails from manual Joomla tests or System Tests and make them readable via a web application.

 The `/scripts` folder contains all the scripts and also configuration files.
 It is assumed that your current working directory is `joomla-branches-tester` all the time.

+On the Docker Host system (left side), your red web browser is running.
+On macOS and Ubuntu, the native Cypress GUI is shown in green.

 :point_right: For the complete list of all scripts see [scripts/README.md](scripts/README.md).

-:fairy: The scripts contain *hacks* and a bit of magic for all the fluffiness, enjoy reading the comments in the scripts.
+:fairy: The scripts have a sprinkle of *hacks* and just a touch of magic to keep things fluffy.
+        For those with a taste for the finer details, the comments are a gourmet treat.

 <details>
   <summary>There are 12 Docker containers that provide the functionality.</summary>